 So I paid for our water heater in cash, saved myself the trouble of debt, and set a new goal to replenish that $1,800 over the next 6 months.

-Don’t get discouraged if you have to spend some of your emergency fund on actual emergencies before you hit your goal.
+Don’t get discouraged if you have to spend some of your emergency fund on unexpected expenses before you hit your goal.

 That’s what it’s there for!

 Do you have an emergency fund?
 Or are you planning on building one?
 How many months of expenses do you or will you have saved?